 The beauty of using a layer mask is that you can make adjustments to the position of your circular crop at any time!
 If you want to adjust the position of your image within the circle, first click the chainlink icon between your layer thumbnail and the layer mask.
 This allows you to adjust them individually from one another.

-Next click on your layer thumbnail and grad your move tool by pressing V. Now you can move your image independently from the circular crop.
+Next, click on your layer thumbnail and grab the Move Tool by pressing V. Now, you can move your image independently from the circular crop.

-To get rid of the excess space on your canvas, go to IMAGE > TRIM and a new dialogue box will open.
-Tick off ‘Transparent Pixels’ and make sure all sides are selected.
+To eliminate the excess space on your canvas, go to Image > Trim, and a new dialogue box will open.
+Tick ‘Transparent Pixels’ and make sure all sides are selected.
 See below for an example.

 Now you’ve successfully learned how to crop an image into a circular shape using Photoshop!
 The next step is learning how to export this image out of Photoshop while maintaining a transparent background.

-How To Export A Transparent Background In Photoshop
+How To Export A Circular Crop With A Transparent Background

 If you want to make sure your image stays in a circular crop, you need to export your photo with a transparent background.
-Luckily this is really easy to do, and can be done in just a few clicks!
+Luckily this is really easy to do by exporting your image as a PNG file.

-Once you’re happy with your circular cropped image, go up to the menu bar and select FILE > SAVE AS.
+Once you’re happy with your circular cropped image, go up to the menu bar and select File > Save As or File > Save A Copy.

 Select your destination folder and rename your file to whatever you’d like.
 Then change your format option to .PNG in order to export your circular image with a transparent background.